 Louis Armstrong loved the kids in his Corona Queens neighborhood.
 Pops’ 21st Century Kids is the way we continue to insure that his music, life story and legacy inspire and impact a diverse generation of young people and their families who might be unfamiliar with his music, his rise to world fame, and his artistic legacy.
 Programs happen on the Corona Armstrong campus and beyond.
+As a result of COVID-19, this year much of our educational programming is online.
+See below for details.

 Pops is Tops!